CollaboRateMgmt/CollaboRate/README.md

 The process solves 5 pain areas of desk-job industries especially IT, in novel ways:
 1. **Sharing work among many.** The process is the best because it exploits the principle 'many hands make light work'.
 The crowd themselves break down the project work, such that you can use the most number of crowd members.
 A [project governing body](https://github.com/sohrabsaran/CollaboRate/wiki/Project-Governing-Body) consists of one or more SPOCs ((Single Point of Contact)s).
 This arrangement solves the resulting issue 'too many cooks spoil the broth'.
 Yet, efforts needed from the project governing body are very small.
 The crowd does the most work possible, including [work breakdown review](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).
 The governing body does activities best done by ed single point of contacts.
 The governing body forms the core part of the organization or 'crowdsourcing vendor'.
 2. **Fair financials.** It defines a general-purpose and accurate measure of the smallest possible intellectual effort.
 We call this the microtask.
 Work measurement is very important for fairness and trust among all.
-You reward workers based on number of  microtasks, multiplied by money per microtask.
+You reward workers based on number of  microtasks, multiplied by a publicly declared sum of money per microtask.
 You charge the customer based on the number of microtasks in the project.

    We define a microtask as the breakdown of a problem statement into 2 independent ones.
 By 'independent' we mean that the child problems refer neither to the parent nor to each other.